timtroendle/coming-clean-workshop-series/README.md

 Next sessions:

+* 15 January 2019 -- Wrestling with the procrastination beast 👹 and getting things done. (everyone)

+Previous sessions:

 * 11 December 2018 -- Working away from your desk / remote office --- what works, what doesn't (Léon and everyone; this time already at 16:30)

-Previous sessions:

 * 27 November 2018 -- Showdown! ⚔️ Epic battle of the reference managers. (participate and defend yours!)
 * 13 November 2018 -- Search anything using Alfred (Tim)
 * 30 October 2018 -- Managing my digital researcher identity (Stefan)